Heart disease and other illnesses caused by bad oral health

 Does oral health affect your heart?

-As uncommon as it is for people to realise the far-reaching effects of oral health on their overall fitness, it is even rarer for people to connect the health of their heart to their mouth.
+As uncommon as it is for people to realize the far-reaching effects of oral health on their overall fitness, it is even rarer for people to connect the health of their heart to their mouth.
 Not many people think to ask, “Can toothaches suggest heart problems?” or “Is gum disease related to heart disease?”.
 And even if they do, their concerns are often dismissed by friends and family.
 But a healthy mouth is one of the key factors important for a healthy heart!

 Though you will find experts taking varying stances, research and studies have established a strong connection between oral practices and the health of our heart.
 Periodontal (gum-related infection) disease has been linked to heart disease.
 Prolonged gum inflation is considered a strong indication of cardiovascular disease.

 A study suggests that people who brush twice a day for a minimum of two minutes, face a lower risk of cardiovascular diseases.
-Research is being conducted to find the link between a person’s dental habits and their chances of suffering from heart attack, heart failure, or stroke.
+Research is being conducted to find the link between a person’s dental habits and their chances of suffering from a heart attack, heart failure, or stroke.

 Other kinds of health issues connected to oral health